 Freight management is a beast with many moving parts.

 There are plenty of cracks for things to fall through as a consequence.
-One of the biggest of those comes right at the end of the chain – freight invoice auditing.
+One of the biggest of those comes right at the end of the chain – when it’s time to do the freight auditing.

 Matching your pre-agreed rate cards against the invoices you actually receive can be extraordinarily tedious and flat-out boring.
 It’s one of the least-liked jobs in any organisation which uses more than a couple of carriers to ship their freight.

-In many cases, if auditing is done at all, it’s not done well.
+In many cases, if the freight audit is done at all, it’s not done well.
 And we get why.
 It consumes labour, which is expensive and raises the question as to whether the effort is worth the payoff.

 “Where is the ROI?”